Home Search Gallery How-To Books Links Workshops About Contact

 Hand jiggling, also called tremor by doctors and vibration by Nikon, is random.

-Make enough photos in any condition and some will be sharp and some will be blurry.
+Make enough photos in any condition and some will be sharper and some will be more blurry.
 The percentage depends on the conditions, shutter speed and focal length.

 The graph shows how your percentage of sharp shots increases with shutter speed.
-At very long shutter speeds, like 30 seconds, you will almost never get sharp photos hand-held, regardless of having VR.
-It's never 0.00%.
-Shoot enough and you might get lucky and get a sharp one, even at really long speeds.
+At very long shutter speeds, like 30 seconds, you will almost never get sharp photos hand-held, regardless of having VR or not.
+It's never 0.00%, shoot enough and you might get lucky and get a sharp one, even at really long speeds.

 At fast speeds, like 1/1,000, you'll get sharp shots almost 100% of the time, again regardless of having VR or not.
 Again, almost 100% isn't 100%.
-Make enough shots at high speed and you may get an unsharp one.
+Make enough shots at high speed and you may get an unsharp one, too, and VR will also improve this percentage for you.

-This comes down to probability and statistics.
+This all comes down to probability and statistics.
 There are mathematicians who explain this better.
-Because this is due to chance and random probability the results can vary each time.
+Because this is due to chance and random probability the results can and will vary each time.

 This graph shows how makers come up with their "stops of improvement" claims, depending on how their system performs.